A Bound on Chaos from Stability: Introduction

-\textbf{1.
-Introduction.} Chaos is a ubiquitous phenomenon observed in the nature.
+Chaos is a ubiquitous phenomenon observed in the nature.
 One way to diagnose the chaos is the butterfly effect which is known as the sensitivity of the system on the initial condition.
 In quantum system, this can be quantified by a thermal expectation value of the square of the commutator of two operators $V(t)$ and $W(0)$.
-This measures the sensitivity of the operator $V(t)$ at time $t$ on the initial perturbation $W(0)$ at time $t=0$~\cite{Shenker:2013pqa}.
+This measures the sensitivity of the operator $V(t)$ at time $t$ on the initial perturbation $W(0)$ at time $t=0$~\cite{Shenker:2013pqa,Shenker:2014cwa}.
 In chaotic system, this is expected to grow exponentially in time $t$.
-This exponential growth comes from the out-of-time-ordered correlator~(OTOC)
+This exponential growth comes from the out-of-time-ordered correlator~(OTOC)\footnote{The usual OTOC form the square of the commutator of $V(t)$ and $W(0)$ is defined as